 Whatever the way, everyone is connected to the world.
 Thus, we believe that we can share difficulties of others and help each other hand in hand.

-Dialogue for People aims to be a storyteller of those who confront difficulties in a vulnerable area with all means of media—photo, essay, movie, music…etc. We go into the region, talking with people and spread it to others who live in the same era, together on earth.
+Dialogue for People aims to be a storyteller of those who confront difficulties in a vulnerable area with all means of media—photo, essay, movie, music…etc. We go into the region, talk with people and share their difficulties with others who live in the same era, together on earth.

 We create opportunities for people to start thinking of social issues which may seem to be happening too far away to take any action, and for every one of them to find their own role in order to solve the problems.